What Is the Life Insurance Contestability Period?

 | Undisclosed Medical History | Omitted diagnoses, medications, or prior treatments |

 When a claim is denied during the contestability period, the insurer typically refunds all premiums paid but does not pay the death benefit.
+In some states, insurers may instead reduce the benefit to reflect what your premium would have purchased had the correct information been disclosed.
 Learn more about how life insurance claims work so your beneficiaries are never caught off guard.

 Contestability Period vs. Incontestability: What Changes After 2 Years?

 Once the two-year contestability period expires, the incontestability clause kicks in.
-This is a consumer-protection provision — mandated by law in most U.S. states — that prevents the insurer from challenging the validity of the policy based on application errors or misstatements after the period ends.
+This is a consumer-protection provision mandated by statute in 43 states (and used by contract in the remaining states) that prevents the insurer from challenging the validity of the policy based on application errors or misstatements after the period ends.

 What the Incontestability Clause Means in Practice

 After two years, your insurer must pay a valid death benefit claim even if it later discovers inaccuracies in your original application.
+A 2024 federal court decision in Connecticut reinforced this principle, holding that insurers must bring any rescission action within the contestability window or be barred from doing so.
 This protection gives policyholders and their families long-term peace of mind that the coverage they've been paying for will be honored.

 Exceptions to Incontestability